joliss/node-quick-temp/README.md

 ```

 This will also assign `this.tmpDestDir = null`.
 If `this.tmpDestDir` is
-already null or undefined, it will throw an error.
+already null or undefined, it will be a no-op.